 Dividend means a net profit paid to each share in cash or other assets from the residual profit of the joint-stock company after all financial obligations are fulfilled.

 Limited liability companies include single-member limited liability companies and multi-member limited liability companies.

-National business registration portal means a website used for online business registration and access of information about business registration.
+National business registration portal means a website used for online business registration and access to information about business registration.

 National Enterprise Registration Database means a collection of data about business registration nationwide.

-Enterprise means an organization that has its own name, assets, office, and is registered in accordance with law to do business.
+Enterprise means an organization that has its own name, assets, office, and is registered in accordance with business law.